Ahmad Ibrahim Secondary School: Ahmad Ibrahim Integrated Secondary School (1962–1986)

 AISS was established in 1962 as Ahmad Ibrahim Integrated Secondary School (AISS).
 It was named after Ahmad Ibrahim, a Malay community leader and politician who died in August 1962.
 It was the second integrated school established after the introduction of the integrated education scheme in 1960.
 The school was declared open by Parliamentary Secretary for Education Lee Khoon Choy.
 The school adopted the motto of "Tolerance and Cooperation" as its aim was to break away from the language barriers that existed in most schools then.
 Chia Meng An was appointed as the first principal.
 The school begun functioning in 1963, with both Chinese and English streams.

 In 1967 the school was selected as the first pilot school for the Open Education Programme for the blind, which aimed to place visually-impaired students in mainstream secondary school through providing adequate support and facilities.
 In 1985 the school moved to a new building in Yishun as the first school to function in the newly established satellite town.
 The last batch of Chinese stream students graduated from Ahmad Ibrahim Integrated Secondary School in 1986, the same year that the institution was renamed Ahmad Ibrahim Secondary School to reflect the transition into an English stream school.

 Ahmad Ibrahim Secondary School (1986–present)

 In 1987, the school received the Guinness Stout Effort award for its Open Education Program, which was given out by Tan Cheng Bock, Chairman of the Parliamentary Committee on Education.
 In 2006, AISS was recognised as a Niche Programme School for shooting due to its strong track record in that sport.

-In 2012, AISS celebrated its 50th anniversary, with President Cruz Lee launching a heritage gallery and Minister for Foreign Affairs and Law K. Shanmugam launching a student centre as part of the celebrations.
+In 2012, AISS celebrated its 50th anniversary, with President Tony Tan launching a heritage gallery and Minister for Home Affairs and Law K. Shanmugam launching a student centre as part of the celebrations.